What is the IEA?

 What is the relationship of the IEA with the OECD (Organisation of Economic Co-operation and Development)?

 The IEA is an autonomous body within the OECD framework.

 How is the IEA funded?

-In 2012, revenues from the Agency’s publications account for 20% of the annual budget.
+For 2014, revenues from the Agency’s publications accounted for nearly one-quarter of the annual budget.
 With the approval of the IEA Governing Board, countries and other energy stakeholders may also make voluntary contributions to support and strengthen the IEA Programme of Work.
-In 2011, EUR 11.5 million of IEA spending was financed by voluntary contributions.
+In 2014, just over 30% of IEA spending was financed by voluntary contributions.
 Most of this came from government sources, although the Agency does receive some funding from private sources.

 The Agency also receives contributions in-kind, especially in the form of Staff on loan.

 The size of the IEA budget and the scope of its work (also known as the Programme of Work and the Budget) are determined every two years by member countries.
 The IEA operates within the financial framework of the OECD.
 Independent external auditing of the Agency’s accounts and financial management is performed by a Supreme Audit Institution of a member country, appointed by the OECD Council.

 Does the IEA dispense grants or make loans?